 - Arrange the strawberries on top of the curd, about 2 strawberries per pastry.
 Brush the edges of the pastry with the egg wash and bake them for 20-25 minutes or until golden brown.

 - Microwave the apricot jam for 10 seconds or until warm.
 Brush the apricot jam on the strawberries.
 Let the pastries cool completely and dust with powdered sugar before serving.

-These strawberry and rhubarb cheese danish pastries have a little bit of everything.
+These strawberry and rhubarb cheese Danish pastries have a little bit of everything.
 There's the flaky buttery puff pastry, cream cheese and mascarpone filling, rhubarb lemon curd, and roasted strawberries...everything good in life.
-Even before I tried them, I knew they were going to be delicious.
+Even before I tried them, I knew they would be delicious.

 To create this dessert, first, make the rhubarb curd.
 Cut the rhubarb into small chunks, discarding the leaves (they're poisonous!).
 Then, simmer the fruit with sugar and water until it's softened.
 Once the fruit has broken down, puree it and let it cool.
 If you add the cold eggs to the hot rhubarb puree, it can cook the eggs.

 Heat the curd mixture over low heat, stirring frequently, and simmer until the curd has thickened.
 If you want to be extra cautious, cook the curd in a double boiler.
 This will help prevent the eggs from scrambling.

 Let the rhubarb cool completely before assembling the pastries.
 You can also prepare the curd several days in advance.